uploadcare/uploadcare-widget-tab-effects/README.md

 ## How it works

-Image operations provided by Effects Tab are based on the capabilities of our [CDN API][uc-docs-cdn].
+Image operations provided by Effects Tab are based on the capabilities of Uploadcare [Image Processing][uc-feature-image-processing].
-The tab outputs a CDN link holding your image [UUID][uc-docs-uuid] and [image operations][uc-docs-cdn-image-operations] applied by a user during the in-tab editing process.
+The tab outputs a CDN link holding your image [UUID][uc-docs-uuid] and [image operations][uc-docs-cdn-image-operations] applied by a user while editing.
 Technically, every original image is firstly uploaded to our CDN and then shown to a user in Effects Tab.
 In case of uploading [multiple files][uc-docs-widget-multi-upload], this happens asynchronously.